roberto-triumph/triumph4php/premake/README.md

 Triumph's build system prepares the dev environment, manages dependencies, and builds the final distributable pacakges.
-Triumph is a cross-platform application; the build process takes into account this.
+Triumph is a cross-platform application; the build process takes this into account.
 Further complicating things is the fact that there are no cross-platform C++ module / dependency managers; meaning we must do a lot of the work ourselves.